-- Often a network such as Ethernet or IEEE 802.3 must carry some other sort of data, such as IP or AppleTalk. - With "Ethernet style" (type/length > 0x600) we put a "well known" value in the type field to identify the embedded protocol and then put the "foreign" packet in the data. - With "802.3 style" (type/length < 1500) we must first "encapsulate" the foreign packet, giving it a special header to say what it is and then sending the combination of header and user data as data in the 802.3 frame. - Similar techniques may be used to carry newer types of traffic over older systems (or vice versa).

-For example most Internet traffic uses Internet Protocol version 4 (IPv4), but there is a new standard called IPv6.

-If only an IPv4 link is available the IPv6 message may be encapsulated and "tunnelled" through the older system, or vice versa.
+- Often a network such as Ethernet or IEEE 802.3 must carry some other sort of data, such as IP or AppleTalk. - With Ethernet, we can simply put a 'well known' value in the type field to identify the embedded protocol and then put the 'foreign' packet in the data. - With 802.3 we must first 'encapsulate' the foreign packet, giving it a special header to say what it is and then sending the combination of header and user data as data in the 802.3 frame. - Similar techniques may be used to carry newer types of traffic over older systems (or vice versa). - For example most Internet traffic uses Internet Protocol version 4 (IPv4), but there is a new standard called IPv6. - If only an IPv4 link is available the IPv6 message may be encapsulated and 'tunnelled' through the older system, or vice versa.